tatumio/tatum-js/README.md

 // Destroy Tatum SDK - needed for stopping background jobs await tatum.destroy()
 ```

+For more details, check out the [Faucets documentation](https://docs.tatum.io/docs/faucets).

 ## RPC calls
 All RPC calls are implemented in the `tatum.rpc.*` submodule.